Chester B. Bowles: Diplomatic and political career

 Bowles was elected to the governorship of Connecticut in 1948, defeating James C. Shannon, and served one term, during which time he signed into law an end to segregation in the state national guard.
 During his term, Bowles was also active in improving education, mental health, housing and workmen's compensation.
 He lost a bitter re-election campaign to John Davis Lodge, during which his opponent painted him as an extreme liberal.

 He was appointed as U.S. Ambassador to India and Nepal by President Truman, serving from 1951 to 1953.
 He developed a close relationship with Prime Minister Nehru, who otherwise distrusted Americans.
 Indeed Bowles Highly appreciated Nehru's positions, which caused him friction with the State Department.

 During the Eisenhower years, Bowles was a leading Democratic liberal intellectual, especially on foreign policy matters, writing numerous articles, giving speeches, and advising Adlai Stevenson and John F. Kennedy.
 Bowles won a seat in the House of Representatives for Connecticut's second district and served one term, from January 3, 1959, to January 3, 1961.
-Without seniority, he made little impact in Congress.

 Bowles was selected in 1960 as a foreign policy adviser to Senator John F. Kennedy during Kennedy's campaign for president of the US.
 Bowles served as chairman of the platform committee for the Democratic National Convention that year in Los Angeles, California.

 President Kennedy appointed Bowles to the post of Under Secretary of State in 1961.